Riot Fest: 2022

 Riot Fest was held in Douglass Park on September 16 – 18.

 The festival's 2022 lineup was announced on May 11.
 Placebo was initially announced to be playing on Friday, September 16, but had to withdraw from the festival when their planned North American tour was postponed due to visa and logistical issues.
 Bauhaus was scheduled to play on Saturday, September 17, but canceled their planned 2022 tour when lead singer Peter Murphy entered rehab.
 Placebo and Bauhaus were replaced in the lineup by Sparta and Gogol Bordello, respectively.

 2023

 It was announced on May 15, 2023, that Riot Fest would return to Douglass Park September 15–17.
 The lineup was announced on May 17.
 On Sunday, rainy conditions delayed the festival's start to 2 PM and canceled all early sets that day.

 2025

-The 20th anniversary was held in Douglass Park, and the lineup included Green Day, Blink-182, Weezer, The Sex Pistols, "Weird Al" Yankovic, The Beach Boys, Jack White, Dropkick Murphys, The Linda Lindas, All Time Low, Hanson, Rico Nasty, The Front Bottoms, Cobra Starship, Alkaline Trio, Gym Class Heroes, and Rilo Kiley.
+The 20th anniversary was held in Douglass Park, and the lineup included Green Day, Blink-182, Weezer, IDLES, "Weird Al" Yankovic, The Beach Boys, Jack White, Dropkick Murphys, The Linda Lindas, All Time Low, Hanson, Rico Nasty, The Front Bottoms, Cobra Starship, Alkaline Trio, Gym Class Heroes, The Paradox, and Rilo Kiley.

+2026

+Held in Douglass Park from September 18-20, the Riot Fest lineup included Twenty One Pilots, Pierce The Veil, Tool, Alanis Morrissette, Pixies, Rise Against, Morrissey, Elvis Costello, Patti Smith, Sex Pistols, and the premiere of William Shatner and The *uckers.
+Heavy rain over the weekend forced the festival to end early on Saturday and start late on Sunday, with several acts canceled and moved.
+The rain at the festival left heavy mud damage to the park.